 Perfect for Gift Giving

-There's also a coordinating Christmas or holiday gift tag that you can layer on top of the Chai Tea directions.
-I shared it the other day in a Cinnamon Bread post, so click over to find that "Wishing You a Sweet Christmas" or "Wishing You a Sweet Holiday Season" printable HERE!
+There's also a coordinating Christmas or holiday gift tag that you can layer on top of the Chai Tea Mix directions.
+I shared it previously in a Cinnamon Bread post, so click over to find that "Wishing You a Sweet Christmas" or "Wishing You a Sweet Holiday Season" printable HERE!

-And that's it!
-A super easy, super yummy drink mix that's currently all the rage.
-Not only would this make a fun, unique, homemade food gift this holiday season, but it just might become your new drink-o-choice on a cold winter's day. 😉
+Not only would this make a fun, unique, homemade food gift this holiday season, but it just might become your new drink-o-choice on a cold winter's day. 🙂

 More Holiday Food Gifts